UnderminersTeam/UndertaleModTool/README.md

   * DeltaMILK: Replaces every non-background sprite with the K.Round healing milk.
 Don't ask why.
   * TheWholeWorldRevolving: The world is spinning, spinning

-Additionally, included are some community-made scripts, "experimental scripts."
-For more information, consult the README file inside that directory.
+Additionally, included are some community-made scripts.
+For more information, consult the SCRIPTS.md file.

 ### Bug reports, contributing
 All contributions are welcome!
 If you find a bug, a data file that does not load etc. please report it on the [issues page](https://github.com/krzys-h/UndertaleModTool/issues).
 Pull requests and help with decoding the format is welcome too!
 Here is a current list of stuff that needs to be worked on:
 * Add missing chunk editors for Timelines and Extensions
 * Add support for YYC games - you won't be able to edit code, but everything else should technically work
 * Add support for latest versions of GameMaker (notably, 2.3) - decompiler cannot function in most cases currently

+### Compilation Instructions
+In order to compile UndertaleModTool yourself, the following dependencies are needed:
+* Windows (Due to WPF being used, this won't work on any other OS)
+* .NET Core 5 SDK
+* Any recent version of Visual Studio

+After that, you can just open the `UndertaleModTool.sln` file in Visual Studio, Select `UndertaleModTool` as the project to build, and then compile.
+Alternatively, you can also compile via command line, like so: `dotnet publish UndertaleModTool -p:PublishSingleFile=true -c release -r win-x86`

 ### data.win file format
 Interested in the file and instruction format research I've done while working on this?
 Check out these: